jasonccox/stock-dashboard/README.md

 ### Linting

 Before committing new code, run `npm run lint` or `npm run lint:fix` to make sure the code matches the project's style.

+### Testing

+A small suite of Playwright end-to-end tests are included.
+To run them, first start the test containers with `DB_PASSWORD=<password> docker compose --profile test up`.
+Then use `npm run test` to run the tests.